wood-v1/PathologicPlayerMovementMod/README.md

     │       ├─ PPMM.dll - `Core mod library`
     │       ├─ PPMM.ini - `Configuration file`
     │       └─ PPMMLauncher.exe - `Injector used to launch the game and inject PPMM.dll at startup`
     │
     ├─ data/
     │   └─ Scripts/
+    │   │   └─ ppmm_stats_effect.bin - `used to implement Tiredness Effect`
+    │   └─ init.cfg - `used to reassign the crouch key from LSHIFT to Left CTRL`

+### Installation via Ultimate-ASI-Loader

+- Download `dinput8.dll` from [Ultimate-ASI-Loader repository](https://github.com/ThirteenAG/Ultimate-ASI-Loader)
+- Rename PPMM.dll to PPMM.asi and place it with `dinput8.dll` in the bin/Final/ folder

+The file structure must be as follows:

+    Pathologic Classic HD/
+    │
+    ├─ bin/
+    │   └─ Final/
+    │       ├─ Game.exe - `With this configuration, simply run it to start the modded game` │       ├─ ...
+    │       ├─ PPMM.asi - `Core mod library`
+    │       ├─ PPMM.ini - `Configuration file`
+    │       └─ dinput8.dll - `ASI Loader used to load the PPMM.asi at startup`
+    │
+    ├─ data/
+    │   └─ Scripts/